ducin/ducin.dev/posts/ddd-speaking-ubiquitous-language.md

 I hope you can see that'd be pure nonsense 😉.

+> If you apply a single Ubiquitous Language to a whole enterprise or even multiple enterprises, you will fail.

+― Vaughn Vernon, author of "*Implementing Domain-Driven Design*" and "*Domain-Driven Design Distilled*"

-UL - being spoken within the Bounded Context, and only within that Bounded Context - is something that happens naturally.
+Ubiquitous Language - being spoken within the Bounded Context, and only within that Bounded Context - is something that happens naturally.
 You don't need to control the process.
 It will emerge anyway.

 ## Specific Language makes the team more Autonomous